Namrath02/Air-Pollution-Monitor/README.md

 - Prana Air VOC sensor

 The device is powered by a 5W Adapter and uses a ESP32 microcontroller.
 Device stores the data in ThingSpeak and OneM2M and uses it for further data display.
+Author of the code - Sai Namrath Polakampalli